alfreinsco/alfreinsco/README.md

-# Halo, saya Marthin Alfreinsco Salakory! 👋
+# Hello, I'm Marthin Alfreinsco Salakory! 👋
 ![](https://komarev.com/ghpvc/?username=alfreinsco)

-Saya adalah seorang **Fullstack Developer** yang bersemangat dalam membangun solusi digital berdampak sosial, khususnya untuk sektor pertanian dan pendidikan di Indonesia 🇮🇩.
-Minat utama saya mencakup pengembangan aplikasi berbasis mobile, web, dan IoT.
+I am a **Fullstack Developer** passionate about building impactful digital solutions, especially for the agriculture and education sectors in Indonesia 🇮🇩.
+My primary interests include mobile, web, and IoT application development.

 ---

-## 💼 Tentang Saya
+## 💼 About Me

-Sebagai seorang pengembang yang berfokus pada inovasi, saya selalu berupaya menciptakan produk berkelanjutan yang memberikan nilai nyata dan efisien.
+As a developer focused on innovation, I always strive to create sustainable products that deliver real and efficient value.

-* 🔭 **Proyek Terbaru**: Sedang mengembangkan aplikasi IoT untuk pengontrolan penyiraman & pemupukan jarak jauh.
+* 🔭 **Latest Project**: Currently developing an IoT application for remote irrigation & fertilization control.
-* 🌱 **Pembelajaran Berkelanjutan**: Aktif mendalami teknologi **Next.js**, **Flutter**, dan **Firebase**.
+* 🌱 **Continuous Learning**: Actively exploring **Next.js**, **Flutter**, and **Firebase** technologies.
-* 🧠 **Minat & Fokus**: Tertarik dengan automasi, desain UI/UX, dan pengembangan produk berkelanjutan.
+* 🧠 **Interests & Focus**: Interested in automation, UI/UX design, and sustainable product development.
-* 🛠️ **Keahlian Teknis**: Aktif menggunakan **Laravel**, **FilamentPHP**, **Tailwind CSS**, dan **MySQL**.
+* 🛠️ **Technical Skills**: Actively using **Laravel**, **FilamentPHP**, **Tailwind CSS**, and **MySQL**.
-* 🤝 **Kolaborasi Tim**: Terbiasa bekerja dalam tim multidisiplin untuk proyek sosial & inovasi digital.
+* 🤝 **Team Collaboration**: Accustomed to working in multidisciplinary teams for social and digital innovation projects.

 ---

 ## 💻 Tech Stack

-Berikut adalah teknologi dan alat yang saya kuasai dan gunakan:
+Here are the technologies and tools I am proficient in and use:

 **Languages**:
 <a href="https://www.php.net/" target="_blank" rel="noreferrer"><img src="https://img.shields.io/badge/php-%23777BB4.svg?style=for-the-badge&logo=php&logoColor=white" alt="PHP" /></a>